 Install PostgreSQL 14.7 on your Ubuntu system

-In this guide, you'll learn how to install PostgreSQL 14.7 on your Ubuntu system.
+In this tutorial, you'll learn how to install PostgreSQL 14.7 on your Ubuntu system.
 The process is straightforward and consists of the following steps:

 Prerequisites